deltachat/deltachat-desktop/docs/UPDATE_CORE.md

 **NOTE** Publishing files to `npm` requires permission to do so.
 If you don't have the permissions to publish, ask someone else that does or ask to be added.

-## Update to a development version (for a pull request that needs a new core to be tested)
+## Update to a development version

 So you are prototyping a new function and have a desktop and a core pr and want to link the core pr in the desktop pr so that the CI can properly test your pull request.